alban-read/M1-MICRO-FORTH/dumbint.md

 The compiler uses literal pools, that is a deviation from most FORTH implementations, that use a single dictionary.

-A literal pool fits in better with the whole RISC, rigid alignment, fixed length words, load/store, seperate code and data, computer model we have going on post intel.
+A literal pool fits in better with the whole RISC concept, rigid alignment, fixed length words, load/store, seperate code and data.